Create a Marketing Plan in 5 easy steps

 I run a marketing business.
 Surely I can skip that step and just GET to marketing KDD?

 WRONG!
-To paraphrase Kate Rabe in her podcast, I would never try to get somewhere I’d never been without a map.
+To paraphrase one podcast host, I would never try to get somewhere I’d never been without a map.
 I don’t even try to get places that I’m marginally familiar with without using my maps app on my smartphone.